3lvis/Sync/Source/NSManagedObject-SyncPropertyMapper/README.md

 ## Dealing with bad APIs

 Sometimes values in a REST API are not formatted in the way you want them, resulting in you having to extend your model classes with methods and/or properties for transformed values.
-You might even have to pre-process the JSON so you can use it with **SYNCPropertyMapper**, luckily most of this cases could be solved by using a `ValueTransformer`.
+You might even have to pre-process the JSON so you can use it with **SyncPropertyMapper**, luckily most of this cases could be solved by using a `ValueTransformer`.

 For example, in my user model instead of getting this: